therohk/hiberium/README.md

 ### Upcoming Features

+1. Docker compose for webapp with local postgres container.

-1. Full support for spring mongo and elastic search client.
+2. Full support for spring mongo and elastic search client.

+3. Support for binary and blob data types.

-2. Optional spring security integration with JWT tokens.
+4. Optional spring security integration with JWT tokens.

-3. Dependency ordering for sql create table statements.
+5. Dependency ordering for sql create table statements.

-4. Optional entity insert using form submission.
+6. Optional insert using form submission and lightweight browser.

-5. Encrypted data in service layer for any attribute.

 ---